dendronhq/handbook/handbook/dendron.sop.daily-journal.md

 We use the following [[template|templates.standup]] for people's daily journals.

-Daily journals for the current day should be filled out by 5PM local time or before 8AM Pacific time (whichever comes first).
+Daily journals for the current day should be filled out by 5PM local time.
 A daily journal for the next day should also be created at the same time.

 ## Details